 After Venable retired in 1968 the financial stability of the hospital became uncertain and The International Pentecostal Holiness Church stepped in to help; the facility continued to lose money.

 In the late 1970’s, with a heartfelt call closely resembling Mattie Mallory's, the brother-sister team of Albert Gray, CEO, and Carol Gray, COO, turned The Children's Center around.

 In June of 1995, the Donald W. Reynolds Foundation recognized the commitment and financial stewardship and awarded the hospital a grant in the amount of $9.77 million to build the Donald W. Reynolds Complex, which houses administrative offices and the present day Nursing Rehabilitative Care program.

 In May of 2008, The Children's Center officially dedicated a new 7 million dollar Pediatric Medical Rehabilitation Unit after a generous capital campaign.

-Today, the Center offers a wide range of medical services, rehabilitative care and social services to children with complex medical needs in long-term care (Nursing and Rehabilitative Care), children in short-term rehabilitation after experiencing trauma such as a brain or spinal cord injury (Pediatric Medical Rehabilitation Unit, PMRU), and thousands of outpatients through the hospital and The Children's Center Pediatric Clinic.
+Today, the Center offers a wide range of medical services, rehabilitative care and social services to children with complex medical needs in long-term care (Complex Care), children in short-term rehabilitation after experiencing trauma such as a brain or spinal cord injury (Pediatric Medical Rehabilitation Unit, PMRU), Sub-Acute Care, and thousands of outpatients through the hospital and The Children's Center Pediatric Clinic.

 Like Mattie Mallory’s desire so many years ago, The Children's Center is dedicated to maximizing the potential of all children who come through its doors.
 The Center is now a multifaceted hospital with more than 475 employees and an operating budget of more than $25 million.